sanskrit/raw_etexts/mixed/ebhAratI-sampat/AgamaH/tantrashAstram/shankarAchAryaH/prapanchasAratantram_prathamo_bhAgaH.md

  Besides the central Nādī Sushumnā there are various other Nādīs with branches and sub-branches and altogether they are 350,000 in number.
 Vāyu (v. post p II) passes through the body by means of these Shirās (Nādīs).
 Vāyu is spread all over the body from the Mūlādhāra upwards proceeding along Idā and Pimgalā towards the nostrils and thereafter stops at a distance of twelve fingers breadth therefrom.
-There is a constant upward and downward movement of Vāyu along the paths of [the sun and the moon](# "That is, Ida and Pimgalā.").
+There is a constant upward and downward movement of Vāyu along the paths of the sun and the moon[^11].
 Vāyu goes to the north by the left, to the south by the right.
 Different views are held about this consciousness (Chetanā) Some speak of it as the effect of Shukra and Shonita; others as produced by the food taken by the mother.
 Others again say that it is the product of the Rasa (essence, juice) of the food or lymph chyle Some speak of it as the effect of Karma; others as a manifestation (Vyāptı) of the Param Dhāma (Supreme Light).
 Some again say that the body and the Ātmā of the father repeatedly act and re-act the one upon the other with the result that the lustrous Supreme Light is communicated by Māruta (Vāyu) to the Shukra as it were the light from one lamp to another.
-Others say that when the material body of elements (Bhautika) is born the [Jīvātmā comes from somewhere and enters it](# "These views are rejected by Nārāyana.").
+Others say that when the material body of elements (Bhautika) is born the Jīvātmā comes from somewhere and enters it[^12].

+[^11]: "That is, Ida and Pimgalā."

+[^12]: "These views are rejected by Nārāyana."

  Nārāyana then says that the great (Mahīyasī) Prakriti is distinguished by the Gunas (Gunabhinnā) and is Tridoshā (v. post).
 She pervades and possesses the qualities (Guna) of the five elements.
 The seven substances or fundamental principles (v. post) are Her characteristics She is Saptadhātubhinnā.
 She is in the Indriyas: both in the five Karmendriyas, and in the five Jnānendriyas.
 She is Panchabuddhiprabhāvinī.
 She issues from the unmanifested state when quickened by Her proximity to the Supreme Light When She is well awakened by the Supreme Light then She is Manas and of great power and is in the state of certainty-uncertainty (Samkalpavıkalpakrityā).
 When in the act of determining with certainty (nishchinute) then She is called Buddhi or determination When She knows Herself as the knower She is Ahaṁkriti (Ahamkāra) When She withdraws into Herself (abhilīyate) She is Herself alone.
 When She the Great One moves to manifest Herself in Her different ways then the sound which issues upon the bursting of the Bindu becomes clearly perceptible.